alexrpugh/sports-betting-tracker/README.md

   - "No" is FALSE
 - Profit: the amount gained or lost after accounting for the amount wagered
   - Autofilled if the "Wager" and "Win" columns are manually filled
-- Teams Bet On: a comma seperated list of all teams included in the bet
+- Teams Bet On: a comma-separated list of all teams included in the bet
   - Include repeat values to ensure "Number of Legs" is correct
-- Players Bet On: a comma seperated list of all players included in the bet
+- Players Bet On: a comma-separated list of all players included in the bet
   - Include repeat values to ensure "Number of Legs" is correct
-- Reason for Loss: a comma seperated list of all teams or legs that led to the bet to lose
+- Reason for Loss: a comma-separated list of all teams or legs that led to the bet losing
   - Leave empty if the bet was a win
-- Source: From whom the inspiration for the bet was derived (i.e., a sports betting influencer; a friend)
+- Source: Where the inspiration for the bet came from (e.g., a sports betting influencer, a friend)
   - To change source options to specific people or organizations, alter cells F50:F58 on the 'Master' sheet
 - Notes: Any optional notes to add